-Roger’s grandmother, Lily Karadad., would take him out on country to collect bark, bush food and tools.
+Roger’s grandmother, Lily Karadada, would take him out on Country to collect bark, bush food and tools.
 She taught him how to paint and to be an artist like her.
 Her sons also taught Roger carving.

 Roger's artwork depicts animals, insects and fresh and salt-water creatures.
 He is multi-talented; an excellent sketcher and fascinated in Manga.
 He also carves boab nuts and slate.